arun-curriculum/Introduction-to-Functions/README.md

 ### Parameters

 - Parameters are data that are set up to work with the intended function.
-- An example is a `name` parameter we will use to represent the name that we want to display in the alert:
+- An example is a `name` parameter we will use to represent the name that we want to display in the console:

 ```javascript
 function sayHello(name) { ... }